 Swimming with Whales in Ha’apai

 Each year between July and October, humpback whales take an amazing journey from the waters of Antarctica to the warm and safe waters of Ha’apai to mate and calve.
-Tonga is one of the only countries in the world where you can swim with these majestic creatures in their natural element.
-Experience the life-changing activity for yourself with one of the whales swim tours in Ha’apai.
+Tonga is one of the few countries in the world where you can swim with these majestic creatures in their natural element.
+Experience the life-changing activity yourself with one of the whale swim tours in Ha’apai.

-Operating out of the Sea Change Eco Retreat on Uoleva Island, Ha’apai Whale and Sail are a long-established whale swimming operator in the islands of Ha’apai.
+The whale swimming operation out of the eco-resort, Sea Change Eco Retreat on Uoleva Island is a long-established operator in the islands of Ha’apai.
 You’ll spend a full day out on the water watching and swimming with humpback whales, with also a chance to snorkel at outer reefs.
 Lunch and refreshments are provided throughout the experience to keep your energy levels up, while all the snorkelling gear is included, such as a wetsuit, mask, snorkel and fins.
-The tour is also available to non-guests of the resort, which can be booked through the Mariner’s Cafe or the Tourist Information Centre in Pangai, but resort guests do get a small discount.
-Ha’apai Whale and Sail also island excursions and snorkelling tours throughout the year.
+Sea Change also offers fishing charters and snorkelling tours in the two months leading up to the whale season, should you want to get an early start in paradise.
 Learn more about Sea Change Eco Retreat in the 10 Best Resorts in Ha’apai.

 Matafonua Lodge and its sister resort Sandy Beach Resort on Foa Island run whale swimming tours with pick-ups from both resorts.
 The resorts run small-boat whale swimming and watching tours with certified skippers.
 They take safety very seriously with all the necessary safety equipment on board, as well as an eco-friendly approach to the whales following guidelines set by the Tongan government.
 The full-day experience includes a picnic lunch, which is enjoyed on board or on a beach depending on how successful the whale swim has been and what guests prefer.
 Bottled water, tea and coffee are also provided.

-Located on the tranquil Uoleva Island, Serenity Beaches Resort offers beach fales (bungalows) on the edge of a 10km-long (6-mile) beach, as well as their own whale swimming tours.
-Serenity Beaches Resort has two 9m (30ft) boats for their guided tours with certified skippers to watch and swim with the whales.
+Located on the tranquil Uoleva Island, Serenity Beaches Resort offers beach fales (bungalows) on the edge of a 10 km-long (6 mi) beach, as well as their own whale swimming tours.
+Serenity Beaches Resort has three 9 m (30 ft) boats for their guided tours with certified skippers to watch and swim with the whales.
 Whales can also be enjoyed even from the resort’s beach.
-The resort also offers yoga classes, island massages, snorkelling trips and swimming with manta rays.
+The resort also offers yoga classes, massages, snorkelling trips and swimming with manta rays.